What is the retention rate for students in the program?

 What courses will I take?

-If I request exemption from the GRE requirement, how will my application be evaluated?
+If I do not submit GRE scores, how will my application be evaluated?
 I didn’t do as well on the GRE as I’d like, but I have a good GPA–will the admissions committee still review my application?

 The admissions committee considers every completed application in its entirety.
 While academic performance is particularly important, grading practices vary widely across majors and among universities and colleges.
 Your achievement in challenging courses outside of your major, your recommendations, your activities and your short essays provide us with essential insight into your abilities and potential.
+Be sure that your application represents you as a whole person, not just a student.
 The GRE is another piece of information that may be useful, but it is considered within the context of the rest of your application.
-If your performance on the quantitative part of the GRE is weak or if you have requested GRE exemption, doing well in multiple science/math courses will demonstrate strengths in quantitative thinking.
+If you do not submit GRE scores, you will not be at a disadvantage.
+However, consider how your application demonstrates your strengths in quantitative thinking.
+Some ways to demonstrate your abilities include, for example, doing well in science/math coursework, especially in courses that are advanced, and/or participating in independent research.

 Do recommendations really make a difference?